 There is no doubt that the main reason you want to visit La Fortuna is the Arenal Volcano, an impressive active conic volcano that was considered a hill until a massive eruption in 1968.
 But there is a lot more nearby to do and be amazed by.
 You can choose from relaxing in natural hot springs looking at the majestic Arenal Volcano, to hiking the challenging trail up its dormant neighbor, Cerro Chato.

-La Fortuna is for everyone: families, adventure travelers and honeymooners!
+La Fortuna is great for all types of trips: family itineraries, adventure trips, and honeymoons!
 This small town of around 6,000 inhabitants is also the hub for all the activities in the northern plains of Costa Rica.
-The town was founded in the early 1930s and named by the first settlers as La Fortuna, the fortune, because the land is so fertile almost anything can grow.
-Today, the main economic activity is tourism, but there are still plenty of working farms in the nearby areas growing produce like cassava, papaya, pineapple and raising cattle.
+The town was founded in the early 1930s and named by the first settlers as La Fortuna, the fortune because the land is so fertile almost anything can grow.
+Today, the main economic activity is tourism, but there are still plenty of working farms in nearby areas growing produce like cassava, papaya, pineapple and raising cattle.

 You can reach La Fortuna from San José by land (3 hours) or by air (30 min), depending on the time you have to spare, and once you are there, it is very easy to find car rentals, taxi drivers, shuttle services or public buses, to move around town and to the surrounding area’s attractions.
 Also, this town has all the amenities you can imagine, from dentists to clothing stores to computer repair stores to supermarkets.
 Once you are here you will be struck by all the nature around it, captivated by its small-town feel, and impressed by its city-like performance and service.

 Things to do in La Fortuna, Costa Rica